-We have reviewed the condensed interim consolidated financial statements of the DF Deutsche Forfait Aktiengesellschaft, Köln, comprising the condensed balance sheet, condensed income statement, condensed statement of comprehensive income, condensed cash flow statement, condensed statement of changes in equity and selected explanatory notes, together with the interim Group management report of the DF Deutsche Forfait AG, Cologne, for the period from 1 January 2014 until 31 March 2014, that are part of the quarterly financial reports pursuant to Section 37x (3) WpHG (German Securities Trading Act).
-The preparation of the condensed interim consolidated financial statements in accordance with those IFRS applicable to interim financial reporting as adopted by the EU, and of the interim Group management reports, is the responsibility of the company's management.
-Our responsibility is to issue a report on the condensed interim consolidated financial statements and on the interim Group management report based on our review.
+We have reviewed the condensed interim consolidated financial statements - comprising the balance sheet, the income statement and statement of comprehensive income, the statement of changes in equity, the statement of cash flows and selected explanatory notes - and the interim group management report of DF Deutsche Forfait AG, Köln, for the period from 1 January to 30 June 2014 which are part of the half-year financial reporting in accordance with section 37w German Securities Trading Act (Wertpapierhandelsgesetz - WpHG).
+The preparation of the condensed interim consolidated financial statements in accordance with the IFRS applicable to interim financial reporting as adopted by the EU, and of the interim group management report in accordance with the requirements of the German Securities Trading Act applicable to interim group management reports, is the responsibility of the Company's management.
+Our responsibility is to issue a report on the condensed interim consolidated financial statements and on the interim group management report based on our review.